 There is ongoing discussion of the 2020-2024 RAN development (revised from 2017-2019 RAN) under the coordination of Ministry (Coordinating Ministry for Human Development and Culture) and MoH supported partners.
-However, there are notable delays in the development due to the current evaluation of previous RAN 2017-2019 which may necessitate total realignment of previous indicators and other components.
+Discussions were conducted by The Coordinating Ministry in April 2020, together with non-governments partners to discuss the RAN development.
+The discussion focused on additional component that addressed the Covid-19 situation and how to formulate innovative/evolved strategies for adolescent health including RH.